Caso-source/caso-source.github.io/TryHackMe/skynet.md

 ## [](#header-2)Enumeration:

-From here the only smbshare we are able to access at this point is "anonymous" which has "READ ONLY" permissions.
+From here the only smbshare I am able to access at this point is "anonymous" which has "READ ONLY" permissions.
 ```bash
 smbclient //<targetip>/anonymous
 ```
-Once we are in the anonymous share we can see two files/folders of interest.
+Once I am in the anonymous share I can see two files/folders of interest.
 ![](pictures/sambadir-skynet.PNG)

 From here we want to retrieve these files to further analyze with the following command.